Why employees say these companies have figured out flexible work

 Boston Consulting Group, the global management firm, scores 4.2 out of 5 for its flexible work hours.
 One likely reason?
 BCG employees can take advantage of two kinds of flexibility: flex time and flex leave.
 The latter is meant to cover wide-ranging activities in team members’ personal lives, whether it’s coaching a child’s soccer team or ticking off bucket-list pursuits.
 Employees on flex leave typically unplug and go off the grid during those periods.

 With flex time, however, BGC employees can work 60–80% of the full-time schedules and not get thrown off the career ladder.
 The company says that’s a top priority of the policy.
-For instance, someone temporarily working on a reduced schedule can continue to progress toward a promotion at the same rate of someone working more hours.
+For instance, someone temporarily working on a reduced schedule can continue to progress toward a promotion at a rate slightly above their working capacity level.

-“It’s fundamental for there to be a way that you can do this and stay on the line to becoming a partner or a principle, that you are still accruing credit and tenure,” says Jenn Gomez-Alfonso, BCG’s director of global women.
+“It’s fundamental for there to be a way that you can do this and stay on the line to becoming a partner or a principle, that you are still accruing credit and tenure,” says Jennifer Garcia-Alonso, Global Women@BCG Director.
 “It cannot be a side-track.”
 Many of the company’s partners–both women and men–have taken advantage of both options, she adds.

 Related: Five flexible work strategies and the companies that use them

-Note: Correction: A previous version of this article mistakenly suggested that Boston Consulting Group employees on reduced schedules can progress at the same pace as their full-time colleagues, while in practice flex-time workers are able to advance professionally at a slightly accelerated rate relative to their own hours worked.
-The story has been updated.